-Messages that appear if a problem or conflict is detected by the SCSI host adapter.
-Refer to the SCSI documentation that comes with your computer for information about these messages.
+Messages that appear if a problem or conflict is detected by the SCSI host adapter that is preinstalled in some PC models.
+If your PC has a preinstalled SCSI adapter, refer to the SCSI documentation that comes with your computer for information about these messages.

-Software-generated error messages
+· Software-generated error messages

 Messages that appear if a problem or conflict is detected by the application program, the operating system, or both.
 Error messages for operating-system and other software problems are generally text messages, but they also can be numeric messages.
-For information about these software error messages, refer to the information that comes with the operating system or application program, or both.
+For information about these software error messages, refer to the information that comes with the operating system or application program.